Mabuwaya Foundation: Working with local communities to save Philippine Crocodiles

 What are some of the challenges you face in your efforts to conserve the species?

 Suitable habitat is scarce and unfortunately crocodiles are still being killed, including adults.
 The number of nests in the wild is still very low.
-The maximum we had was 5 (in 2022).
+The maximum we had was five (in 2022).
 Sometimes nests are being destroyed by water buffaloes stepping on them, or predated by monitor lizards, dogs or people.
 Also, in the events of typhoons and floods, crocodiles are being washed away and are killed downstream where human population density is high and where information campaigns have not reached people to raise support for crocodile conservation.

 What are your hopes on the future of Philippine Crocodile?

-We are developing a Philippine Crocodile Conservation Center on the campus of Isabela State University in San Mariano.
-This center is the base of our headstart program.
-In the future it will also host a captive breeding program forLuzon-origin crocodiles, increasing the number of crocodiles to be released in the wild.
-The center also will be a visitor center with information about the Philippine crocodile and the unique biodiversity of the Northern Sierra Madre Mountains of Northeast Luzon.
+We are developing a Philippine Crocodile Conservation Centre on the campus of Isabela State University in San Mariano.
+This centre is the base of our headstart programme.
+In the future it will also host a captive breeding programme for Luzon-origin crocodiles, increasing the number of crocodiles to be released in the wild.
+The centre also will be a visitor centre with information about the Philippine Crocodile and the unique biodiversity of the Northern Sierra Madre Mountains of Northeast Luzon.
 Apart from the chance to see the rarest crocodile in the World, an eco-trail in the surrounding natural forest and agroforestry area will provide a learning experience to visitors about native trees and birds of the area and more sustainable ways to conduct agriculture.

 Previous